-A Indiana University Health North Hospital study reported that “regardless of the severity of the trauma, most dog bite injuries result in permanent scars, and secondary revision surgery is frequently needed.”
+An Indiana University Health North Hospital study reported that “regardless of the severity of the trauma, most dog bite injuries result in permanent scars, and secondary revision surgery is frequently needed.”

-Regardless of getting quick medical attention and quality surgical care, more than three-fourths of dog bite cases involving children require additional “scar revision” surgery in an attempt to improve the overall aesthetic results.
+Regardless of getting quick medical attention and quality surgical care, more than 75 percent of dog bite cases involving children require additional “scar revision” surgery in an attempt to improve the overall aesthetic results.
 A quarter of patients require a second or third revision surgery to get the best possible results.

-Otolaryngologists and facial plastic surgeons that specialize in facial reconstruction surgery are finding that more and more of their patients are victims of serious dog bite injuries to the face.
+Otolaryngologists and facial plastic surgeons that specialize in facial reconstruction surgery are finding that more and more of their patients are victims of serious dog bites.
 Doctors are reporting an alarming increase in the number of injuries from pit bull attacks.
 Treating severe dog bite injuries to the face can be a challenge.
 Treatment may require plastic surgery techniques can involve everything from traditional sutures to state-of-the-art laser resurfacing.

 Children Bitten In The Face By A Dog

-Half of the dog bite injuries nationwide that require treatment in a hospital are to adults but children suffer equally and their injuries are often more severe.
+Half of the dog bite injuries nationwide that require treatment in a hospital are to adults but injured children suffer equally and their injuries are often more severe.
 Serious child injuries due to vicious dog attacks increase every summer.

 According to a study conducted by pediatric otolaryngologists from the University at Buffalo's School of Medicine and Biomedical Sciences, young children are especially vulnerable to severe dog bites in the head and neck areas.
 One-third of the bites occurred on the cheeks, 21 percent on the lips, and 8 percent each on the nose and ears, results showed.